freeCodeCamp/news-legacy/src/pages/do-you-want-to-learn-more-about-react-lets-build-and-then-play-a-game.md

 *   A Number component does need to re-render when the `gameStatus` changes from `new` to `playing` because of the masking question marks feature at the beginning.
 To avoid passing down the `gameStatus` to `Number`, we can compute the value displayed in a `Number` component within the `map` function callback in the `Game` component.
 *   If we pass the `selectedIds` array down to the `Number` component, then on every click React will re-render all six challenge numbers when it only needed to re-render one number.
 This is why a `clickable` boolean flag is a much better choice here.

-<span class="markup--quote markup--p-quote is-other" name="anon_8f6b1f8a55a6" data-creator-ids="anon">With every prop you pass to a child React component comes great responsibility.</span>
+With every prop you pass to a child React component comes great responsibility.

 This is more important than you might think.
 However, React will not optimize the re-rendering of a component automatically.
 We will have to decide if we want it to do so.
 This is discussed in step #8 below.